 Day boat on the Nam Ou River

-For something a little different, you can still hire a boat that will take you to the dam, wait for you to walk around for an hour before returning to Nong Khiaw.
+For something a little different, you can still hire a boat that will take you to the dam.
+The boat owner waits for you to walk around for an hour before returning to Nong Khiaw.

 The benefit of this trip is not to see the ugly dam, but to see the spectacular scenery and river life, as locals still live along the river.
-From Nong Khiaw, the scenery just gets more amazing, until about half-hour out from the dam, which is when the scenery changes dramatically as deforestation devastates the surrounding mountains…very sad.
+From Nong Khiaw.
+The scenery just becomes more amazing until reaching around half-hour out from the dam, which is when the scenery changes dramatically as deforestation devastates the surrounding mountains – tragic.

-You are hiring the whole boat so rope in more people to split the cost.
-Bargain hard with the “official” ticket seller at the jetty office as we found out later, he ripped us off but with a smile!
+As you hire the whole boat, try and rope in more people to split the cost.
+Bargain hard with the “official” ticket seller at the jetty office.
+We found out later that he ripped us off, but with a smile.

-During the boat trip, our old boat (didn’t speak English) driver tried to ask several times the cost of our ticket and then wanted to see the ticket.
-On arrival to the dam, he drew in the sand how much we should have paid (we paid 650,000K and think the price should be either 500,000K or 550,000K); he seemed angry that we were overcharged, motioning with his head and hands, it was not good.
-He kept our ticket and motioned he’d go to the ticket office.
+During the boat trip our old boat driver (didn’t speak English) tried to ask several times the cost of our ticket and then wanted to see the ticket.
+On arrival to the dam, he drew in the sand how much we should have paid (we paid 650,000K and think the price should be either 500,000K or 550,000K).
+He seems angry that we are overcharged, motioning with his head and hands that this is not good.
+Keeping our ticket he motions he’ll go to the ticket office.

-After reading a lot about the ‘100 Waterfalls’ day-tour and seeing the numerous tourist boats leaving from the boat jetty every day for this tour, decided to do a different quieter tour away from the crowds.
+After reading much about the ‘100 Waterfalls’ day-tour and seeing the numerous tourist boats leaving from the boat jetty every day for this tour, we decide to do a different quieter tour away from the crowds.

-Booked a day tour with the only locally-run company: Nongkhiaw Adventure (previously Phone Travel Nong Khiaw) with 6 people on the tour at 200,000K per person.
+The only locally-run company selling tickets is Nongkhiaw Adventure (previously Phone Travel Nong Khiaw) for 6 people on the tour at 200,000K per passenger.

-The tour provides an English-speaking local guide (Mr Mang is not available as his wife is having a baby), delicious traditional picnic lunch, bottled water, boat hire for the day, visit to the waterfall and two remote villages along the river.
+The tour provides an English-speaking local guide (Mr Mang is not available as his wife is having a baby), delicious traditional picnic lunch, bottled water, boat hire for the day, waterfall visit and visiting two remote villages along the river.

 Our tour guide (Ken) is excellent and speaks English well.

 The boat ride starts at around 09:00 hrs and takes about an hour to reach the villages.
-A walk around the first village (Ban Hoyhoi) is for about an hour whilst Ken explains different aspects of the village.
+A walk around the first village (Ban Hoyhoi) lasts around an hour whilst Ken explains different aspects of the village.

-After this village, the boat takes you across the Nam Ou to the second village (Ban Sopjam; also known as Ban Sopkan) to have a similar village experience.
+The boat then takes you across the Nam Ou to the second village (Ban Sopjam, also known as Ban Sopkan) for a similar village experience.

 Our group started walking out of this village and across fluorescent green rice paddies until the incline to the waterfall, which takes a good hour.

-Bring your swimmers as it’s pretty hot and steamy, and you can take a dip to cool down at the waterfall, before enjoying a scrumptious picnic lunch.
+Bring your swimmers as it’s pretty hot and steamy – you can take a dip to cool down at the waterfall, before enjoying a scrumptious picnic lunch.

 Vongmany Guest House (southern side of town)

-The only problem was that although staff wanted the booking through Agoda (not cash, which was strange), we advised twice that we’d extended and paid using Agoda.
-When it came to leaving, the owner asked us to pay and it took some discussion until we thought she understood.
-Arriving at Nong Khiaw’s bus station to catch the Songthaew out, the Vongmany owner and her son arrived on a scooter wanting us to pay!
-In front of everyone at the bus station, we had to go through all the rigmarole of explaining that the payment went through Agoda, as she had requested!
+Arriving at Nong Khiaw’s bus station to catch the Songthaew, the Vongmany owner and her son arrives on a scooter wanting us to pay.
+In front of everyone at the bus station, we have to go through all the rigmarole of explaining that the payment went through Agoda, as she requested – annoying.

-- Alex Restaurant – service and food are good but prices are a little high compared to some of the local restaurants.
-However, all the “western” local restaurants in Nong Khiaw are a little high.
+Service and food are good but prices are a little high compared to some of the local restaurants – western local restaurants in Nong Khiaw are a little high.

-- Delilah’s Place – on the west side of the river, close to the post office and bridge.
-The filtered coffee is good.
-The chicken Paninni is very delicious but as with all the western local restaurants in Nong Khiaw, the price is a little high.
-Good service and relaxing ambiance.
+On the west side of the river, close to the post office and bridge, Delilah’s offers good filtered coffee.
+The chicken Panini is very delicious but as with all the western local restaurants in Nong Khiaw, the price is a little high.
+Good service and relaxing ambience.

 Leaving beautiful Nong Khiaw

-The next leg, will be an interesting trip as Nongkhiaw Travel advised that we could be on a 4-hour local bus, mini bus, or Songthaew for the cost of 60,000K; regardless of the mode of transport.
+The next leg will be an interesting trip as Nongkhiaw Travel advises that we may be on a 4-hour local bus, minibus, or Songthaew for the cost of 60,000K, regardless of the mode of transport.

 The vehicle bound for Luang Prabang should leave at 11:00hrs.